daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-14/README.md

 -   [x] Understand the types of access control
 -   [x] Implement role based access control
 -   [x] Use a mongoose virtual join to import user role capabilities
--   [x] Understand the security concerns of OAuth

 Prior to class, review the readings below and answer the discussion questions in your reading repository.